University of Georgia Scholarships, HOPE & Zell Aid Guide

 Honors Program and Scholarships

-• Grady College of Journalism & Mass Communication – consistently ranked among the **top 5 journalism schools** in the U.S., and home to the prestigious Peabody Awards
+• Grady College of Journalism & Mass Communication: Consistently ranked among the top journalism schools in the country, offering strong preparation for media, advertising, PR, and digital communications careers.

 📌 Final Thoughts on UGA Scholarships